Personal Independence Payment

 There are several national public transport concessions available to older and disabled people.
 Some entitle you to discounts on your fares, while others allow you to travel for free.

-Depending on your age and your circumstances, you might be able to get one of the below free bus passes:
+Depending on your age and your circumstances, you might be able to get one of the following free bus passes, which allow you to travel free on local buses:

-You can get an older person's bus pass when you reach State Pension age.
-Apply for your bus pass by visiting the GOV.UK website.
+You can get an older person's bus pass when you reach State Pension age, which is currently 66 for both women and men.

-There's no central provider of the disabled person's bus pass.
-So, to find out if you're eligible and where to apply, get in touch with your local council.
+There's no central provider of the disabled person's bus pass – to find out if you're eligible and how to apply, you need to get in touch with your local council.

 Depending on your age and circumstances, you might be entitled to one of the below railcards:

 Both railcards are discount cards.
-You buy them for a set fee each year and they get you a third off the cost of your train travel.
+You buy them for a set fee to last either 1 or 3 years and they get you a third off the cost of your train travel.

 The Senior Railcard is available for anyone aged 60 or over to buy.

-You can apply for one on the Senior Railcard website using a valid passport or UK driving licence as ID.
-Alternatively, you can apply in person at most staffed railway stations.
+You can apply on the Senior Railcard website using a valid passport or UK driving licence as ID.
+Or, you can apply in person at most staffed railway stations.

 The Disabled Person's Railcard is available to you if you meet one of the following criteria:

-Freedom Passes give London residents free travel in the city – including trams, National Rail services, the Underground, river services and buses – and free local bus journeys nationally.
+Freedom Passes give London residents free travel in the city – including National Rail services, the Underground, buses, river services and trams – and free local bus journeys nationally.

 If you live in London, you can apply for a Freedom Pass if one of the following applies to you: